migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-09-02 Mon: Switched to supporting the current version of [gx.country](https://gx.country/) to fix several price synchronization issues in price keeper (To give Aaron a working version for auditing).
+Need another update for the new oracles used for synthetics (Planning to sync with Aaron to get the final set of tokens and addresses).
+Continue work on the "Auto-compounding Wrapper page".

+---

+2024-08-30 Fri: Completed integration and bug fixes in the base gmx interface with morphex contracts (autocompounding).
+Checked the main cases of adding liquidity, exchange, etc. Deployed a [new version](https://autcompounding.web.app).
+Start work on the "[Auto-compounding Wrapper page](https://www.morphex.trade/wrapper)" migration - unfortunately did not find the source code for this part of the functionality in the morphex github and need to research requests and contracts call.

 2024-08-29 Thu: Сreated a [separate branch](https://github.com/harmony-one/gmx-interface/tree/compounding) for the gmx interface with morphex contracts, configured deployment to a separate [test domain](https://autcompounding.web.app/#/buy).
 Still have some errors - in the process of being fixed.

 2024-08-28 Wed: Researched morphex leveraged trading features for the possibility of their integration into the standard gmx interface and the current stats service.